archipelagos-labs-com/ape-examples/README.md

 The JSON REST API may be used in all modern programming languages and Microsoft Excel; including the following: Python, C#, Java, and C++.
 Data may also be requested from the command line using a tool such as <a href=https://curl.se/>curl</a>, which is readily available on all modern operating systems, including Windows, Linux, and MacOS.

-The <i>scripts</i> subfolder of the <i>json</i> there are Windows Batch files and Bash scripts that may be used to send requests using curl.
+The <i>scripts</i> subfolder of the <i>json</i> folder there are Windows Batch files and Bash scripts that may be used to send requests using curl.
 In the <i>src</i> subfolder of the <i>json</i> folder there are example Python scripts that use the JSON REST API and only require the <a href=https://pypi.org/project/requests/>requests</a> package as a dependency, and do not use the APE Python package.

+The <i>excel</i> subfolder of the <i>json</i> folder there are Microsoft Excel spreadsheets that provide examples of retrieving device data and metadata (i.e. concerning the devices defined for a specified tenant).
+Please follow the instructions in these spreadsheets as values need to be provided in certain cells to allow them to connect to APE.